Patsy Cline Museum: Exhibits

 The exhibits in the museum are arranged in chronological order, with the last one featuring the costumes designed by Cline that she asked Nudie Cohn – a famous designer who created rhinestone-studded "Nudie suits" for many stars – to make for her.
 She sent her request along with measurements to Cohn on February 28, 1963.
 His reply agreeing to do the job arrived after she died less than a week later on March 5, 1963.
 Decades later, Cohn's granddaughter completed the costumes for the exhibit.

+The museum closed on May 15, 2025.